Uranium mining and the Navajo people: Partnership agencies

 Superfund works with many agencies from both the federal government and the Navajo Nation in order to properly assess and direct funding to mining sites.
 These agencies include: the Navajo Nation Environmental Protection Agency (NNEPA), the Indian Health Services (IHS), the Diné Network for Environmental Health (DiNEH), the Navajo Nation Department of Water Resources (NNDWR), the Department of Energy (DOE), and US Nuclear Regulatory Commission (NRC).

 The NNEPA was established in 1972 and officially recognized through legislation as a separate regulatory branch of the Navajo Nation in 1995.
 With the official acceptance of the NNEPA also came the adoption of the Navajo Nation Environmental Policy Act.
 According to the NNEPA website, their mission is: "With respect to Diné values, to protect human health, land, air and water by developing, implementing and enforcing environmental laws and regulations with a commitment to public participation, sustainability, partnership, and restoration."
 (Diné is the word for Navajo in the traditional Navajo language) NNEPA consults with the US EPA on site assessments (the US EPA is the lead agency for the Site Assessment Project).
 NNEPA helps the EPA in assessing and deciding which contaminated structures should be demolished and which water sources should be deemed a human health risk.
 The two also collaborate to perform community outreach for the Navajo people whose lives are affected by the uranium mining.
-The Center for Disease Control and the DiNEH Project are also integral players in the assessment of water quality and community outreach.
+The Centers for Disease Control and the DiNEH Project are also integral players in the assessment of water quality and community outreach.
 The Navajo Nation Department of Water Resources, with funding from the EPA, assist Navajo residents by hauling water for residents near 4 contaminated water sources, a 2.6 million dollar project.
 Indian Health Services helped fund the 20 million dollar drinking water project started in 2011.
 This project serves 386 homes near 10 contaminated water sources.
 The NNEPA, IHS, NNDWR, and DiNEH project have been the main partners with the US EPA in water hauling projects.